Welcome back to another guest blog,

 Next are various calculations based on each of the different stages of progressing through the tournament.
 These values become unioned together to form the base structure.

 Finally we can use the output for this to replace the tournament bracket dashboard stored on Jared’s Tableau Public page.
-You can find it here.
+You can find it here and attached at the top of the page.

 There are rumours Jared will follow up on his own youtube site with a full run through, so do look out for that.